WinWarbler Logging

 2. if the callsign begins with an exclamation point or ends with an /am or /mm suffix, WinWarbler will not check it for validity and DXKeeper will ignore it from an awards tracking perspective

-3. the US State and Country items will only appear if the DXCC selector is set to K, KH6, or KL7
+3. the State and Country items will appear when the DXCC selector is set to K, KH6, or KL7

 4. letting the mouse cursor hover over the contents of the DXCC selector will display an explanatory popup bearing the full name of the selected DXCC entity